MiressaM/MiressaM/README.md

-## Hi, I'm Miressa !
+## Hi, I'm Miressa!

 PhD student in **Electrical and Computer Engineering** specializing in **Autonomous Driving**.
-I develop and implement **deep reinforcement learning-based algorithms for decision-making at intersections.
+I develop and implement deep reinforcement learning-based algorithms for decision-making at intersections.

 ## Skills